9e-Docteur/NinetyDeviceMod/README.md

 ***
 * MrCrayfish - Orginal Dev of the Mod
 * 9e_Docteur - Updating the code
-* Killarexe - Updating the code
+* Killar.exe - Updating the code
 * DocTeam (Team by 9e_Docteur) - Assets
+* Josia50 - Helping with the packets
 ***